Tellusant/docs/periodicals/recession-nowcast.md

 # Nowcast: Probability of a U.S. Recession Nine Months Out
 Building on Ben Bernanke's widely used recession probability model, we innovated a better model using exactly the same the data.
 Bernanke and the Fed uses a P controller, we use a P.I.D controller.
 The improvement is large.

-We have published this nowcast since 2006, until 2025 with Bernanke's specification, and now with Tellusant's better method.
+We have published this nowcast since 2006 until 2025 with Bernanke's specification, and now with Tellusant's improved method.
 The method is described below the graph.

 ---
 ### November 28, 2025: Probability 18%